slaveofcode/rajaongkir/README.md

 I'm using unittest to test the whole functionality of RajaOngkirApi class, you can run it by using console or set your test in pycharm using Unittest configuration

-Please take a not you must set your `API_KEY` inside of rajaongkirapi_tests.py to make sure the api works
+Please take a note you must set your `API_KEY` inside of rajaongkirapi_tests.py to make sure the api works

 Here's some sample while you runs the test over the console or terminal